-- (a) 14 days per year, or
+(a) ~~14 days per year, or~~

-- (b) 21 days (consecutive or non-consecutive) in any 30-day period. - (2) The equipment must be parked or stored on a residential lot or in a location approved for such use. - (I) Parking and storage of certain vehicles.
-Automotive vehicles or trailers bearing license plates or state motor vehicle inspection stickers which are more than 3 months out of date shall not be parked or stored on any residentially designated property except in completely enclosed buildings or covered with protective cloth specifically made for that use. - (J) Parking of large vehicles.
-No vehicle larger than that of a 2-ton capacity shall be parked upon any lot or premises in a residentially zoned district. - (K) District changes.
-Whenever the boundaries of a district shall be changed so as to transfer an area from 1 district to another district of a different classification, or when boundaries or districts are changed as a result of annexation of new territory or changes in the regulations or restrictions of this chapter, the foregoing provisions shall also apply to any nonconforming uses existing therein which may so become nonconforming. - (L) Off-street parking. - (1) Non-residential.
-Off-street parking must be provided for all nonresidential uses in accordance with the following schedule. - (a) Religious facility: 1 space for each 4 fixed seats in the sanctuary or auditorium, or 1 space for each 28 square feet in the sanctuary or auditorium if fixed seats are not provided. - (b) School (public or private): 1.
-One and one-half spaces for each kindergarten/elementary school classroom; 2.
+(b) 21 days (consecutive or non-consecutive) in any 30-day period not to exceed a total of 63 days in a 12 month period.

+(2) The equipment must be parked or stored on a residential lot or in a location approved for such use.

+(I) Parking and storage of certain vehicles.
+Automotive vehicles or trailers bearing license plates or state motor vehicle inspection stickers which are more than ~~3-three~~ months out of date shall not be parked or stored on any residentially designated property except in completely enclosed buildings or covered with protective cloth specifically made for that use.

+(J) Parking of large vehicles.
+No vehicle larger than that of a 2-ton capacity shall be parked upon any lot or premises in a residentially zoned district.

+(K) District changes.
+Whenever the boundaries of a district shall be changed so as to transfer an area from ~~1-one~~ district to another district of a different classification, or when boundaries or districts are changed as a result of annexation of new territory or changes in the regulations or restrictions of this chapter, the foregoing provisions shall also apply to any nonconforming uses existing therein which may so become nonconforming.

+(L) Off-street parking.

+(1) Non-residential.
+Off-street parking must be provided for all nonresidential uses in accordance with the following schedule.

+(a) ~~Religious facility: 1-one space for each 4-four fixed seats in the sanctuary or auditorium, or 1-one space for each 28 square feet in the sanctuary or auditorium if fixed seats are not provided.~~

+Commented [RW52]: Legal input required to determine what may be appropriate for number of spaces per pew.

+(b) School (public or private):

+1. One and one-half spaces for each kindergarten/elementary school classroom; 2.
 Three and one-half spaces for each junior high/middle school classroom; and 3.
+Nine and one-half spaces for each senior high school classroom.

+(c) All other nonresidential uses: 1one space for each 200 square feet of floor area.

+(2) Residential.

-Nine and one-half spaces for each senior high school classroom. - (c) All other nonresidential uses: 1 space for each 200 square feet of floor area. - (2) Residential. - (a) Passenger vehicles may be parked anywhere behind the front facade of the house, or, if in front of the house, on the driveway, or the entire vehicle shall be within 15 feet of the centerline of the driveway. - (b) Recreational vehicles and equipment (including, but not limited to, recreational vehicles, motor homes, travel trailers, pickup campers, boats and boat trailers, horse or stock trailers, and similar equipment).
-1. On lots of 2 acres or less, must be parked behind the front line of the house, on either an improved or unimproved surface.
-2. On lots greater than 2 acres, may be parked or stored within 50 feet of the front building line of the house, so long as the RVs are not parked within 100 feet of the front property line.
+(a) Passenger vehicles may be parked anywhere behind the front facade of the house, or, if in front of the house, on the driveway, or the entire vehicle shall be within 15 feet of the centerline of the driveway.

+(b) Recreational vehicles and equipment (including, but not limited to, recreational vehicles, motor homes, travel trailers, pickup campers, boats and boat trailers, horse or stock trailers, and similar equipment).

+1. On lots of 2two acres or less, must be parked behind the front line of the house, on either an improved or unimproved surface.

+2. On lots greater than 2two acres, may be parked or stored within 50 feet of the front building line of the house, so long as the RVs are not parked within 100 feet of the front property line.